-The decision to make the move to a continuing care retirement community (CCRC) is exciting.
+The decision to make the move to a Life Plan community (CCRC) is exciting.
 This is the place where you will have endless opportunities with more friends, more fun and less worry.

 While there are plenty of ways to do research when making the decision of what senior living community to move to – including online searches and reviews – there really is no better way to get a feel for the community than by going to see it for yourself.

 If you decide to tour communities on your list of potential homes, it’s important to know how to make the most of the trips before you get there.
-Your time is valuable and choosing a CCRC is not a quick decision.
+Your time is valuable and choosing a Life Plan community is not a quick decision.

 After giving countless tours, we at Springpoint have pulled together some recommendations on things to do to make the most out of your tour at a senior living community.